 What sets Aebischer’s Jewelry apart from other jewelry stores?
 Adam Aebischer, jeweler at Aebischer’s Jewelry: With the amount of years that the Aebischer family and staff have in this industry, we pride ourselves on the knowledge that we pass on to our customers when they are picking out a piece of jewelry.
 I personally specialize […]

 Working with fine watches and selling fine diamonds has turned into a passion for Adam Aebischer.
-A fourth generation jeweler, Aebischer loves working at his family’s jewelry store, Aebischer’s Jewelry in Poland, 68 S. Main St.
+A fourth-generation jeweler, Aebischer loves working at his family’s jewelry store, Aebischer’s Jewelry in Poland, 68 S. Main St.

-After hearing about his great grandparents being Swiss watchmakers and their passion for mechanical watches, he realized that this is where his drive to work with his hands and to fix anything mechanical has come from.
+After hearing about his great- grandparents being Swiss watchmakers and their passion for mechanical watches, he realized this is where his drive to work with his hands and to fix anything mechanical came from.

-After graduating from Poland Seminary High School in 2007, Aebischer attended Youngstown State University in pursuit of a degree in Mechanical Engineering Technology.
+After graduating from Poland Seminary High School in 2007, Aebischer attended Youngstown State University in pursuit of a degree in mechanical engineering technology.

-At Special Tee, Aebischer started to enjoy helping people: whether it was fitting them with proper golf clubs or suggesting a different golf ball to use to accommodate their swing speed for better results.
+At Special Tee, Aebischer found he much he enjoyed helping people: whether it was fitting them with proper golf clubs or suggesting a different golf ball to use to accommodate their swing speed for better results.

 Aebischer approached his parents with the idea of coming to work for them to see if he enjoyed fixing things on a much smaller scale.

 He soon realized that working at Aebischer’s Jewelry was where he wanted to be.

 Aebischer decided to attend the New Approach School for Jewelers, where he earned a certification in basic bench repair work and gemstone setting.